livz/livz.github.io/_tips/Building-kernel-extension.md

 ## Overview

-This post goes step by step through the process of bulding a simple kernel extension for MacOS High Sierra, using Xcode.
-This should, hopefully, be educational for anyone with an interest in MacOS security even if not on the kernel level.
+This post goes step by step through the process of bulding a simple kernel extension for macOS High Sierra, using Xcode.
+This should, hopefully, be educational for anyone with an interest in macOS security even if not on the kernel level.

 ## Step by step

 * Open Xcode and create a new project.
-From the _Templates_ window, select _MacOS → Generic Kernel Extension_.
+From the _Templates_ window, select _macOS → Generic Kernel Extension_.
 In the next screen, select a product name and organisation identifier, as below:

 <img src="/assets/images/tips/newkext.png" alt="newkext" class="figure-body">